Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/insightedge-pushdown-predicates.markdown

 ## Geospatial API Support

-Although this API is supported, the filtering in this API is done in the client side.
-The predicates are therefore not pushed down to the data grid.
+Although this API is supported, the predicates are not pushed down to the data grid and therefore filtering is done on the client side.

 ```scala
 val df = sqlContext.read.grid[SpatialData]